tatianegercina/FinTech/02-Homework/11-Machine-Learning/Instructions/README.md

 ## Background

-Auto loans, mortgages, student loans, debt consolidation ... these are just a few examples of credit and loans that people are seeking online.
-Peer-to-peer lending services such as LendingClub or Prosper allow investors to loan other people money without the use of a bank.
+Auto loans, mortgages, student loans, debt consolidation... these are just a few examples of credit and loans that people are seeking online.
+Peer-to-peer lending services such as Loans Canada or Mogo allow investors to loan other people money without the use of a bank.
 However, investors always want to mitigate risk, so you have been asked by a client to help them use machine learning techniques to predict credit risk.

-In this assignment, you will build and evaluate several machine-learning models to predict credit risk using free data from LendingClub.
+In this assignment, you will build and evaluate several machine-learning models to predict credit risk using data you'd typically see from the aforementioned peer-to-peer lending services.
 Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so you will need to employ different techniques for training and evaluating models with imbalanced classes.
 You will use the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques:

 1. [Resampling](#Resampling)
 2. [Ensemble Learning](#Ensemble-Learning)